ineiti/fledger/WIP.md

 ## Bugs

 - flmodules/web_proxy has horrible error handling - too many `expect`s
-  - if no nodes connected, still tries to fetch request
+  - show an error if no nodes are connected
+- UI chat should scroll to the bottom when showing the first message.
 - flarch/webrtc errors - perhaps not necessary to fix if matchbox works:
   - Find why the network stalls after some time
   - Doesn't work in EPFL network